-The Group has consistently pushed forward the implementation of the standardised approach for operational risk to meet external regulatory compliance requirements.
+The Group has been consistently implementing of the standardised approach for operational risk to meet external regulatory compliance requirements.

-The Group is actively engaged in researches and studies in new standardised approach for operational risk under Basel III.
-In accordance with the regulatory requirements, the Group performed research and application on the methodology, process and model parameters related to the new standardised approach for operational risk under Basel III.
+The Group actively pushed forward research and implementation of new standardised approach for operational risk under Basel III.
+In accordance with the regulatory requirements, the Group scientifically applied the methods, rules, and parameters of new standardised approach for operational risk under Basel III.

-The Group adopts the standardised approach to measure the capital requirements of operational risk as approved by the CBRC.
-As at 31 December 2020, the Group's capital requirements of operational risk were RMB96,816 million.
+The Group adopts the standardised approach to measure the capital requirements of operational risk as approved by the former CBRC.
+As at 31 December 2021, the Group's capital requirements of operational risk were RMB103,307 million.